nmostert/tephra2utils/README.md

 ### Output

 The script writes an output file into a Hierarchical Data Format (HDF), specifically HDF5, and saves it with the .h5 extension.
 HDF5 works with a directory-style structure, where "datasets" are like files, and "groups" are like folders.
-Each object (group or dataset) can be assigned metadata, which can include links to other objects.
+Each object (group or dataset) can be assigned metadata, which can include references to other objects.

 In our case, the file has the following structure:

 ```
-├── sim/                        # simulation group
+├── sims/                       # simulation group
 │   ├── sim_1                       # simulation dataset
 │   │   |-- <phase>                     # phase number metadata
 │   │   |-- <phase_type>                # phase type metadata
 │   │   |-- <date_1>                    # eruption date metadata
-│   │   |---> [wind_<date_1>]           # metadata link to wind
+│   │   |---> [wind_<date_1>]           # metadata reference to wind
-│   │   |---> [config_1]                # metadata link to config
+│   │   |---> [config_1]                # metadata reference to config
 │   ├── sim_2
 │   └── ...
 ├── wind/                       # wind group
 │   ├── wind_<date_1>               # wind dataset
 │   ├── wind_<date_2>
-│   ├── wind_<date_2>
 │   └── ...
-├── config/                     # configuration group
+├── configs/                    # configuration group
 │   ├── config_1
 │   ├── config_2
 │   └── ...